kuzudb/kuzu-docs/blog/2024-01-llms-graphs-part-2/index.md

 Any system built along these 4 high-level steps needs to make two design choices:

-**Design Choice 1: What is the additional data?** Among the posts, documentation, and demonstations I have read, I have seen three possibilities for this:
+**Design Choice 1: What is the additional data?** Among the posts, documentation, and demonstations I have read, I have seen three designs:
   - Chunks of documents
   - Entire documents
   - Triples extracted from documents

-**Design Choice 2: How to store and fetch the additional data?** Here, I have seen the following possibilities:
+**Design Choice 2: How to store and fetch the additional data?** Here, I have seen the following designs:
   - Vector Index
   - Vector Index + Knowledge Graph (stored in a GDBMS)
   - GDBMS (for storing triples)